Nominet Terms and Conditions

 ‘Searchable WHOIS’ – A service we provide under contract which provides the facility to search WHOIS data by registrant or for domain names where a particular string of characters appear in the domain name.

-‘special status’ – Various special states your domain name may be in, such as suspended due to breach of these conditions, or blocked from transfer or deletion due to the operation of the DRS Policy and Procedure or legal dispute.
+‘special status’ – Various special states your domain name may be in, such as suspended due to breach of these conditions, or blocked from transfer or deletion due to the operation of the DRS Policy or legal dispute, and redirected to an information/help page following suspension.
 This will normally mean that you will remain listed as the person who has registered the domain name but the domain name itself may not work.

 ‘we’, ‘us’, ‘our’ – Nominet UK (company number 3203859).

-‘WHOIS’ – A free service we provide which allows members of the public to check whether a domain name exists and if so, provides further details such as the registrant and registrar, creation date, name servers and, subject to our WHOIS Address Opt Out Policy, a contact address.
+‘WHOIS’ – A free service we provide which allows members of the public to check whether a domain name exists and if so, provides further details such as the registrant and registrar, creation date, name servers and, subject to our privacy policies from time and the consent of a registrant to have their details displayed on the public WHOIS, further details such as the registrant name and contract address.

 ‘you’, ‘your’ – The person who is entered into the register as the responsible person for the domain name and who will be listed on the WHOIS.